About

 Other articles

-While academic papers form the bulk of the journal, from time to time we publish items which are intended to be of interest to the bioacoustics community in a somewhat broader sense than research papers.
+While academic papers form the bulk of the journal, from time to time we have published items which are intended to be of interest to the bioacoustics community in a somewhat broader sense than research papers.
 These sections are briefly described below.
 If you would like to comment on these developments or to suggest contributors, please email the Editor.

 • Reviews The journal regularly publishes articles and news on techniques and equipment for bioacoustics recording and analysis, reviews of bioacoustics books, CDs and other audio publications, and news of bioacoustics conferences.